 Large Access Openings with Radiused Corners

-Radius on Access Openings.
+Eased edges on access holes.
 The edges of the top openings are quite sharp if just left as is.
-We put a radius on the top edge and sometimes the bottom edge as well.
-This eliminates the sharp corner which is uncomfortable when servicing as it cuts into your arms.
+We put a small radius on the top and bottom edge of all access holes.
+This eliminates sharp edges which are uncomfortable when servicing, as it cuts into your arms.
 We do the same thing to the outer top edge of the aquarium if you let us know which side(s) the tank will be serviced from.
-This will keep the top edge from cutting into your body if leaning over it for service.
+This will keep the top edge from cutting into your body if leaning over it for service

-Drilled Holes.
-We have never charged to drill holes on our tanks.
-As long as you know what size and where we are happy to drill them for you.
-Some people prefer to drill their own while some like the convenience of having them all done so they don’t have to deal with it themselves.
+Hole drilling.
+We have never charged to drill/machine holes on our tanks.
+As long as you know what size you want, and where you want them, we are happy to drill them for you.
+Some people prefer to drill their own, while some like the convenience of having it done so they don’t have to deal with it themselves.
+If you do need to do it later, a normal hole saw will do the job on acrylic.
+Note that different brands of bulkheads with the same plumbing size can require different size holes through the acrylic.

 Rounded overflow corners.
 The vertical corners on our overflows are also radiused over to eliminate the sharp edge.
 This is more appealing visually and eliminates sharp corners inside the aquarium which may be harmful to the aquarium inhabitants and anybody servicing it.